intel/he-toolkit/QUICK_START.md

 ### Step 1 Sanity check
 Check that `docker` is on your system.

 Moreover, check that you are in the `docker` group.
-You can use the `id` to check.
+You can use the `id` command to check.
 The `docker` group should appear as one of your groups.